UPennCBE544/2023.github.io/ProjectDescription.md

 5. [Final Report](#report)

-For the Final Project, you will be studying the relationship between a materials reactivity and its stability.
-The students will work in groups of four.
+For the Final Project, you will be studying the relationship between a material's reactivity and its stability.
+The students will work in two groups.
 Each group will probe a specific material class and each student will be probing a different material.
 Each group of students will present their results in class that will be critiqued by the other groups.
 Finally, each group  will jointly write a final report on the combined data.
 The due date for the final written report is <font color="red">12/16 at 5:00 PM (hard deadline)</font>.

 Please make use of the [Piazza](https://piazza.com/) page for troubleshooting, discussions and for sharing results.